-Cognitive behavioral therapy (CBT), Dialectical behavior therapy (DBT), Harm reduction, Interpersonal psychotherapy (IPT), Mindfulness-based cognitive therapy (MBCT), Relational, Strengths-based
+Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Harm Reduction, Interpersonal Psychotherapy, Mindfulness-based Cognitive Therapy (MBCT), Relational, Strengths-based

 My approach is warm, transparent, and collaborative.
 My aim is to build a trustworthy relationship with you, from which we can jointly address difficult thoughts, complex emotions, or challenging situations presented in life.
 We will work together to integrate suitable evidence-based strategies with the ultimate objective to build healthier habits to adjust the way you feel, think, and behave.

 For over 10 years, I have been in the field working with youth, families, and adults through various life challenges toward a more enriching and fulfilling life.
 I love facilitating the therapeutic process because I believe that everyone deserves to be acknowledged and to have their voice found and heard.
 In the therapeutic work, I take into account the many identities we embody and how society and culture impact our mental health.
 It brings me great satisfaction and humility to be in a role where my clinical knowledge, skills, and warm approach nourishes transformation from distress to confidence and contentment.

 BA - Psychology, University of California Davis

 MSW - Community Mental Health, University of California Berkeley

 I enjoy the outdoors, traveling, yoga, cooking, and spending quality time with my family.